AtPan/Crypt-Engine/NamingConvention.md

     - function: This private header contains private function prototype information.
     - type: This private header contains private type definitions.
     - macro: This private header contains private macro definitions
-2. All private monolithic module headers will be placed in include/Crypt_utils/
+2. All private module headers will be placed in include/Crypt_utils/
 3. If private monolithic module header is deemed too large, it will be split into the smaller files defined above.
 4. All private monolithic module headers will be placed in include/Crypt_utils/\<module\>/
 5. Private headers should __never__ be included directly.